 No. The Information Commissioner’s Office (ICO), who is responsible for enforcing GDPR in the UK, has published a blog that makes it very clear that they are not using GDPR as an excuse to issue massive fines.
 The ICO does not receive any portion of the fines it issues today.

 GDPR is not to be feared.
-It is something to prepare for.
-It is certainly a step up from the previous legislation, but for responsible businesses it should be a matter of evolving existing processes in order to reach compliance.
+It is certainly a step up from the previous legislation, but for responsible businesses it is a matter of evolving existing processes in order to reach compliance.

 We hope this information was helpful to you.
 We recommend everyone takes some time to learn more about the laws.
 The ICO has published a number of guides and checklists, all freely available on its website.
 There is also no substitute to seeking independent legal advice specific to your business especially when performing your Privacy Impact Assessments or determining what readiness steps are appropriate for your operations.